telerik/reporting-docs/report-items/graph/chart-types/line.md

 ## Types

+The Graph supports the following Line chart types:

 * __Straight Line Chart__&mdash;A Line chart that uses straight lines to connect the data points.
 * __Smooth Line Chart__&mdash;A Line chart that uses curved lines instead of regular ones.
 * __Stepped Line Chart__&mdash;A Line chart that uses horizontal and vertical lines to connect the data points and creates a step-like structure.